Russian Orthodox properties in Palestine

-Russian Orthodox properties in the State of Palestine refers to real-estate owned by the Russian Orthodox Church (ROC) in the State of Palestine.
+Russian Orthodox properties in Palestine refers to real-estate owned by the Russian Orthodox Church (ROC) in the State of Palestine.

 History

 1840s up to Russian Revolution

 While the first Russian Orthodox archimandrite arrived in Palestine in 1844, Russia's focus on the area began when Napoleon III took over control of France in an 1851 coup d'état and moved to seize control of properties in the Holy Land held by members of the Greek Orthodox Church (GOC).
 The court of the Czar had long held itself to be the main patron and protector of Orthodoxy, especially after most of the membership of the Greek Orthodox Church from 1460 until 1821 fell under the control of the Islamic Ottoman Empire (with its oppressive Devshirmeh and jizya laws).
 Through diplomacy and a show of force Napoleon III forced the Ottoman Empire to recognize France as the "sovereign authority" in the Holy Land.
 This moved control of many Christian holy sites and buildings out of Orthodox hands and under Catholicism.
 These events were one of the main triggers for the Crimean War of 1856.
 Despite defeat in the war by 1856, Russia continued actively pursuing its interests vis-à-vis the position and influence of the Ottoman Empire and its European allies.
 Czar Alexander II continually worked to make sure Russia would have a presence in Palestine.
 Towards these ends a consulate was created in 1858.

 The Czar also funded the work of Constantin von Tischendorf in finding the Codex Sinaiticus at the Saint Catherine's Monastery at the foot of Mount Sinai.
 The Czar's brother, the Grand Duke Constantine, and his wife the Princess Alexandra toured the area at this time.
 Significantly it was also around this period that Bishop Euspensy began missionary work in the area (his detractors claim he was "a czarist agent" with a "scheme of wresting the Jerusalem patriarchate away from the church's liturgical twin, the Greek Orthodox Church.").
 Euspensy's efforts did not produce much but a few Christian Arab converts switching from the GOC to the ROC.